-“Did I tell you,” M asks me one evening, “our Company Manager’s had $1000 worth of speeding tickets since we started the tour in Australia?”
+“Did I tell you,” my husband asks me one evening, “our Company Manager’s had $1000 worth of speeding tickets since we started the tour in Australia?”

 “What?”
 I reply gobsmacked, “Is he a maniac?
 I’ve never had a speeding ticket in my life and I’m oldish now.”

-“I haven’t either,” M says, “I have a perfect driving record, I’ve never had a ticket.”
+“I haven’t either,” he says, “I have a perfect driving record, I’ve never had a ticket.”

 “He seems so managerial, your company manager.
 That’s shocking.”